 The 2008 Glycine Incursore Power Reserve DLC (ref.
 3880) is an ultimate military gadget: it is as simple, as it is highly legible, and it is as scratch-resistant as it is reliable.
-It could almost an ultimate accessory if not its price: charging whole four grands (okay, it’s a “recommended” price, but still don’t expect to find a watch below $3200 mark) for a watch that sports nothing more impressive than a mass-market automatic caliber is a bit extreme to me.
+It could almost an ultimate accessory if not its price: charging whole four grands (okay, it’s a “recommended” price, but still don’t expect to find a watch below the $3200 mark) for a watch that sports nothing more impressive than a mass-market automatic caliber is a bit extreme to me.
 After all, for the money, you can find a good used Omega in mint condition equipped with a more exclusive movement.

 Glycine has revealed its new addition to the Incursore line of watches named after WW2-time Italian combat divers (in Italian, the word “incursore” means “commando,” a military unit specially trained to wreak havoc behind enemy lines.)
 This nice military-style timepiece comes equipped with a high-legible dial that features a matte black background and large Arabic numerals and hour markers filled with light grey luminescent substance.

 The diamond-shaped hour and minute hands are also luminous.
-Although the hands give the device that superb legibility of a military plane’s instrument panel, they also make the timepiece look less like a diver and more like a vintage pilot’s watch.
+Although the hands give the device the superb legibility of a military plane’s instrument panel, they also make the timepiece look less like a diver and more like a vintage pilot’s watch.
 Whether it is good or bad, only you can decide.

 The new watch also features a big date indicator located at 3 o’clock and an interesting-looking indicator of remaining energy in the timekeeper’s mainspring barrel.
-Painted in the colors of Italian national flag -green, red and a little white- the indicator is as intuitive as it is easy to read.
-While some may consider it dull, I would say that it perfectly matches the way the pair of Arabic and nine rectangular hour markers displayed on the black dial.
+Painted in the colors of the Italian national flag -green, red, and a little white- the indicator is as intuitive as it is easy to read.
+While some may consider it dull, I would say that it perfectly matches the way the pair of Arabic and the nine rectangular hour markers displayed on the black dial.

-The watch will probably limit your choice of attire to more casual dress: the Incursore features an impressive 46 mm stainless steel case that features a scratch-resistant DLC coating with a military-inspired satin finish.
+The watch will probably limit your choice of attire to a more casual dress: the Incursore features an impressive 46 mm stainless steel case that features a scratch-resistant DLC coating with a military-inspired satin finish.

-Having a list price of just shy of $4000 US dollars, the watch has its dial protected from dust and particles with a sapphire glass that offers a not so common anti-reflective treatment and also features a powerful magnifying lens over the calendar window.
+Having a list price of just shy of $4000 US dollars, the watch has its dial protected from dust and particles with a sapphire glass that offers a not-so-common anti-reflective treatment and also features a powerful magnifying lens over the calendar window.

 Although the new Italian watch is not terribly cheap, it is equipped with a mass-produced ETA A07.161 automatic movement.
 Built on 24 jewels, the movement offers a more or less standard power reserve of 46 hours, which means that you will anyway have to wind its mainspring every other day.